Lyall-A/Derek/Derekputer/README.md

 # Derekputer

 ## Derek OS
-Run `chmod +x ./derek-os.sh && ./derek-os.sh` to install Derek OS, this will download and install/compile:
+Run `chmod +x ./derek-os.sh && ./derek-os.sh` to install Derek OS, this will download, install and compile:

 * Debian stable
   * Installed via debootstrap
 * Linux
-  * Linux Image, Modules and DTB for Derek OS.
-Fork from [linux-orangepi](https://github.com/orangepi-xunlong/linux-orangepi)
+  * Linux Image, Modules and DTB for Derek OS
 * Trusted Firmware A
   * Creates the BL31 binary required for U-Boot to compile
 * U-Boot